Kristina01111000/Drws_site/README.md

 - Maybe make the quizzes shorter?
 Make quiz 1 shorter, put all of the quizzes down to 5?
 Save the questions
 - Send him a  copy of the completed pdf, then make a copy for each quiz

-9/18

-- look into uploading 2nd version of the video with a different thumbnail

-- https://fourelementinstitute.org/honorariums/ send form to drwalsdorf@gmail.com